rahuldave/ODSCe19-epp/KubeFlowSetup.md

    1. Click **Create credentials**, and then click **OAuth client ID**.
    2. Under **Application type**, select **Web application**.
    3. In the **Name** box enter any name for your OAuth client ID.
-This is _not_ the name of your application nor the name of your Kubeflow deployment.
+This is _not_ the name of your Kubeflow deployment.
 It’s just a way to help you identify the OAuth client ID.
    4. In the **Authorized redirect URIs** box, enter the following: `https://<deployment-name>.endpoints.<project-id>.cloud.goog/_gcp_gatekeeper/authenticate`.
 In place of `<deployment-name>` use `myapp` and for `<project-id>` use your project-id which will look something like this: `kubeflowe2e-238505`.
 For this example the endpoint will end up looking like `https://myapp.endpoints.kubeflowe2e-238505.cloud.goog/_gcp_gatekeeper/authenticate`
    5. Press **Enter/Return** to add the URI.
 Check that the URI now appears as a confirmed item under **Authorized redirect URIs**.
 (It should no longer be editable.)